Introduction:

 Healthy Lifestyle Choices

-Reduce clutter to avoid confusion.
+Reduce clutter to avoid distractions

 Practical Strategies for Communication Improvement

-Speak slowly and pause often.
+Speak slowly and pause to allow time for processing

-Focus on one idea at a time.
+Focus on one idea at a time

-Use gestures or visuals to support your words.
+Use gestures or visuals when needed

 Active Listening Skills

-- Maintain eye contact.
+Maintain eye contact

-Reducing Anxiety in Conversations
+Managing Anxiety in Conversations

-- Practice speaking in low-pressure situations.
+- Practice speaking in low-pressure situations

 Support for Families and Caregivers

-Allowing extra time for responses.
+Allowing extra time for responses

-Encouraging independence with gentle support.
+Encouraging independence while offering gentle support

-Joining therapy sessions to learn strategies together.
+Attending therapy sessions to learn new strategies

 Professional Help Options